-Men cannot develop cervical cancer, but the HPV vaccine may prevent genital warts, anal cancer, and the spread of HPV to sexual partners.
+Men cannot develop cervical cancer, but the HPV vaccine may prevent genital and anal warts, anal cancer, and the spread of HPV to sexual partners.
 Gardasil is approved for males ages 9 through 26 and Gardasil 9 is approved for use in males ages 9 through 15.

 IMPORTANT SAFETY INFORMATION

 Anyone who is allergic to the ingredients of GARDASIL, including those severely allergic to yeast, should not receive the vaccine.
 GARDASIL is not for women who are pregnant.

 HPV Vaccine Side Effects

 The side effects of GARDASIL include:

 Fainting can happen after getting GARDASIL.
 Sometimes people who faint can fall and hurt themselves.
 For this reason, your health care professional may ask you to sit or lie down for 15 minutes after you get GARDASIL.
 Some people who faint might shake or become stiff.
 This may require evaluation or treatment by your health care professional.